4th crew member rescued after ship sinks south of Hong Kong

 The vessel snapped into two and sank on Saturday during the tropical storm Chaba, which had maximum sustained wind speeds of 110 kilometers (68 miles) per hour and was upgraded to a typhoon before making landfall in China’s southeastern Guangdong province.

-As of Monday, 26 other crew members are missing and search and rescue operations are still underway.

-Hong Kong authorities had dispatched planes and helicopters to aid in the rescue, but said that chances of rescuing the other crew alive were “slim.”
+Hong Kong sent two fixed-wing aircraft and four helicopters Saturday for the rescue effort.
+The search continued Monday, though Hong Kong authorities said chances of rescuing the other 26 crew members alive were “slim.”

 Elsewhere in China, eight people were killed after a decorative building structure fell from about 12 meters (40 feet) Saturday in the northern Chinese province of Hebei, according to state news agency Xinhua.